SpirituaILuke/Looper/README.md

-Module for creating and managing loops in roblox
 # Looper

 The module allows you to run loops at specified intervals and provides functionality for managing, cancelling, and removing loops dynamically.